Grundles1/utf/README.md

 `ut` - An example unit test collection

+`uut` - An example of a directory of a unit under test

 `test_toplevel.c` - The top level script of the sample unit test that exercises the unit test framework

 `makefile` - the makefile to buile the sample unit test using the the unit test framework

+# to build and run

+`make`

+# to launch in lldb debugger

+`make debug`

+# to use with gcov to get coverage metrics on units under test

+forthcoming